gribnoysup/changeiq-cli/README.md

 | 2    | Unverified  |
 | 3    | Rejected    |

-Custom codes could be provided for statuses with following flags:
+Custom states codes can be provided with the following arguments:

-    -C, --not-checked <code>          custom code for status 'not checked' -a, --approved <code>             custom code for status 'approved' -U, --unverified <code>           custom code for status 'unverified' -r, --rejected <code>             custom code for status 'rejected'
+    -C, --not-checked <code>          custom code for the 'not checked' state -a, --approved <code>             custom code for the 'approved' state -U, --unverified <code>           custom code for the 'unverified' state -r, --rejected <code>             custom code for the 'rejected' state

 ##### Install with npm: